Asian Ground Beef and Rice (Easy + One Pan!)

 So shoot it to me straight...do you have (or have you had in the past) a secret (or not-so-secret) affinity for Hamburger Helper?

-Whether your answer is yes or no, I think you will love this One-Pan Asian Ground Beef and Rice recipe!
+Whether your answer is yes or no, I think you will love this quick, easy, and one-pan Asian Ground Beef and Rice recipe!

-Wooden spoon scooping up Asian Ground Beef and Rice recipe.
+Asian Ground Beef and Rice aerial view in bowl.

 More One-Pan & One-Pot Dinners

-One-Pan Asian Ground Beef and Rice recipe in skillet with wooden spoon.
+Asian Ground Beef and Rice recipe in pan with wooden spoon.

-This quick and easy Asian ground beef and rice recipe requires a simple list of real ingredients, only one pan, and under 30 minutes from start to finish!
+Asian Ground Beef and Rice is one of the quickest and easiest Asian ground beef recipes, requiring a simple list of real ingredients, only one pan, and under 30 minutes from start to finish.
+If you’re searching for tasty ground beef and rice recipes, look no further!

 Course: Main Course